moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/technical-architect/index.md

 - Collaborate with EMs to figure out the LOE.
 - Account for potential risks and develop a comprehensive scope of work.
-- Utilize experience and technical knowledge to provide accurate estimates.
+- Utilize experience and technical knowledge to provide accurate estimates and assumptions.

 ### Helping Deliver Technical Details During Proposal

-- Ensure proposals are detailed and credible.
+Ensure proposals are detailed and credible.

 **Role of EM:**